survivejs/react-book/manuscript/04_implementing_notes.md

 * `<ul>{notes.map(this.renderNote)}</ul>` - `{}`'s allow us to mix JavaScript syntax within JSX. `map` returns a list of `li` elements for React to render.
 * ``<li key={`note${note.id}`}>`` - In order to tell React in which order to render the elements, we use the `key` property.
 It is important that this is unique or else React won't be able to figure out the correct order in which to render.
 If not set, React will give a warning.
 See [Multiple Components](https://facebook.github.io/react/docs/multiple-components.html) for more information.

+T> You can import portions from `react` using syntax `import React, {Component} from 'react';`.
+Then you can do `class App extends Component`.
+You may find this alternative a little neater.

 If you run the application now, you can see it almost works.
 There's a small glitch, but we'll fix that next.

 ![Almost done](images/react_02.png)